MonetDB/monetdb-spark/doc/001-requirements.md

 Spark data and the MonetDB table definition, etc. Also, MonetDB doesn't currently support Parquet files ON CLIENT.

-So for the time being we aim for the low hanging fruit of creating an efficient `dataframe.write` implementation for MonetDB.
+So for the time being we aim for the low-hanging fruit of creating an efficient `dataframe.write` implementation for MonetDB.